sargentfrancesca/postcodes/README.md

 * `http://localhost:8000` will list our stores alongside their geographical data.
 * `http://localhost:8000/radius/<postcode>/<radius>` will list all stores within a given radius, where -
     * `<postcode>` is any valid UK postcode, for example, SW1A 1AA.
-    * `<radius>` is the radius, or distance, in which you'd like to search for stores in km.
+    * `<radius>` is the radius, or distance, in which you'd like to search for stores in metres.
 For example, 100.
+Maxiumum search is 25000.

 ## Testing